Scholars Application Available Now!

-The purpose of The McConnell Foundation Scholars Program is to identify and support students who are uniquely qualified to bring about positive change in their communities.
+The purpose of The McConnell Foundation Scholars Program is to identify and support students qualified to bring about positive change in their communities.
 Ideal candidates are high-achieving students, are among the first generation in their family to attend college, have overcome personal challenges, have positive influence on younger siblings or community members, and demonstrate commitment to the values of giving back and caring for others.
 Special consideration is given for those who have overcome significant challenges such as homelessness, participation in the foster-care system, or multi-generational poverty.
 Other excellent candidates are high-achieving students who come from more advantaged backgrounds, but who are very aware of their advantages and have shown extraordinary personal commitment to serving others.

 The McConnell Scholars Program is a social investment.
-Return on that investment occurs when our Scholars are successful in attaining their academic, professional, and personal goals, and then use their success to help others succeed.
-Our investment fails if we select students who are mainly interested in their own success, no matter how high-achieving they may be, or if we select students who are very likely to be successful without our assistance.
+Return on that investment occurs when our Scholars are successful in attaining their academic, professional, and personal goals, and use their success to help others succeed.
 The one personal characteristic all Scholars share is a genuine concern for the well-being of others.
 It may be expressed differently from Scholar to Scholar, but it’s always there.

 Students who wish to apply to The McConnell Scholars Program must meet all of the following conditions for their application to be considered.
 Please read them carefully before starting your application.

-You are eligible to apply to The McConnell Foundation Scholars Program if you meet the following requirements:
+You may apply to The McConnell Foundation Scholars Program if you meet the following requirements:

 - You have not been convicted of a felony